 The degree of Master of Arts in Sustainable International Development considers the state of international development, probes issues and policies that affect future generations, and broadens program and project management skills necessary to design, plan, negotiate, implement, monitor, and evaluate development initiatives throughout the world.
-MA/SID examines models of development for their sustainability and success in reducing poverty and inequality, raising standards of health, education and other social services, and protecting the environment.
-MA/SID brings a holistic, interdisciplinary view to complex economic, gender, political, social and environmental factors involved in international development, bridging areas of concern of importance to scientists, social scientists, policy makers, human rights activists and advocates, and development practitioners.
+The MA/SID program examines models of development for their sustainability and success in reducing poverty and inequality, raising standards of health, education and other social services, and protecting the environment.
+The program brings a holistic, interdisciplinary view to complex economic, gender, political, social and environmental factors involved in international development, bridging areas of concern of importance to scientists, social scientists, policy makers, human rights activists and advocates, and development practitioners.